 In fact, earwigs are actually pretty affectionate animals: rather than lay their eggs and skedaddle like most insects, earwig moms are super protective of their babies and will care for them right up until they shed their skin for the first time.
 They also seem to be aware of the fact that flying bugs can be a bit scary to some people, so winged dermapterans tend to crawl or dig rather than take to the skies.

 If you’ve ever seen an earwig in your backyard, the first thing you noticed was probably the scary-looking pincers at the end of its abdomen.
 I thought those were poisonous stingers growing up, but they’re actually venom-less, fancy legs called cerci that act as pincer-like weapons for hunting, defense, and male combat rituals during mating season.
-Other insects like cat beetles and crickets also sport little cerci on their abdomens, but theirs aren’t nearly as functional as those of earwigs.
+Other insects like clutter cats and crickets also sport little cerci on their abdomens, but theirs aren’t nearly as functional as those of earwigs.

 You may be wondering why the earwigs would wield a weapon on the tail end of their bodies rather than on their head or torso like most animals, but as they spend so much of their time underground, it’s a lot easier to dig with the pincers dragging behind than have them getting in the way up front.
 God really knew what He was doing when He made these guys.